 Now that computational models are more publicly available, there’s little we can’t do – at least in theory…

 This is part 1 of 3 in a blog series called “Demystifying Data Science”.
-Part 2, “Data Science: ‘Give me headlights and take the wheel’ ” highlights real-life applications of data science - the ways businesses are using it today, while part 3 explores how to avoid common pitfalls.
-Follow vyn on LinkedIn or Twitter to be the first to read these, or sign up to our newsletter.
+Part 2, “Data Science: ‘Give me headlights and take the wheel’ ” highlights real-life applications of data science – the ways businesses are using it today, while part 3 explores how to avoid common pitfalls.
+Follow vyn on LinkedIn or Twitter to be the first to read these.